 Asking for a lower interest rate is a terrific way to kill debt.
 I used this trick to pay off my debt faster and save money on interest.

 The less you pay in interest, the more that goes to the principal.
-This will save you money and likely shorten the amount of time it takes to kill your debt.
+This will save you money and likely shorten the time it takes to kill your debt.

 The best way to lower your rate is to call your creditor and ask for a reduction.
-It won’t hurt to ask, and even if they lower it by a few percentage points, it can be an immense help.
+It won’t hurt to ask.
+Even if they lower it by a few percentage points, it can be an immense help.

 If you have a good history with the creditor, they will likely work with you.
 Additionally, they know that they might have to sacrifice more if you opt for credit counseling through a service.

-Ultimately, they would rather receive less in interest if it means they’ll be paid in full.
+Ultimately, they would rather receive less interest if it means they’ll be paid in full.

-If you have medical bills, don’t overlook asking for a lower rate either since they may be willing to work with you.
+If you have medical bills, don’t overlook asking for a lower rate since they might be willing to work with you.

 9. Streamline Your Spending

 Attacking debt requires that you analyze your spending.
-This helps ensure more of your money is going to the indebtedness instead of holding you back.
+This helps ensure more of your money is going to the debt instead of holding you back.

-Evaluate all of your spending and ask yourself a few questions:
+Evaluate all of your purchases and ask yourself a few questions:

 - Am I receiving value from that purchase?